tcolar/pubg_mobile/attachments.md

 Tested with the same methodology as [recoil](/recoil.md)

+Note that Bushka thinks that this methodology is dumb, because you don't need to unload a whole mag into an opponent, so only the first few bullets matter, I partly agree, a few observations though :

+- It's true for AR's but not SMG's, where you DO need to unload most of the clip
+- For AR's, it's true that you should only 4 bullets if the target is stationary, if they are running, you may need to unload half the clip to land the 4 shots to get the kill, hence I think checking the recoil over the full mag is not completely meaningless.

+So wth that said you can decide if you want to observe only the first few bullet holes or more.

 ## Muzzles, Stocks, etc ...

 A few commonly used weapons, all tested without grips.